Deep Dense Exploration for LLM Reinforcement Learning via Pivot-Driven Resampling: Experiments

-We investigate the impact of the weighting coefficient $\lambda$ in Eq. \ref{eq:optimization_objective}, which balances the main chain loss (the primary objective) and the auxiliary chain loss (supplementary objective to aid policy learning).
-We vary $\lambda \in \{0.1, 0.5, 1.0, 2.0\}$ on GSM8K.
-A larger $\lambda$ places higher weight on the auxiliary chain loss.
+We investigate the impact of the weighting coefficient $\lambda$ in Eq.~\ref{eq:optimization_objective}, which balances the main chain loss and the auxiliary chain loss.
+We vary $\lambda \in \{0.1, 0.5, 1.0, 1.5, 2.0, 10.0\}$ on GSM8K.

-\textbf{Results}.
-As illustrated in Figure \ref{fig:different_loss_weight}.
-When $\lambda$ is too small ($\lambda=0.1$), the gradient signal from local exploration is overwhelmed by the primary objective, causing the method to revert towards GRPO behavior with limited gains.
-Conversely, when $\lambda$ is excessively large ($\lambda=2.0$), the optimization is dominated by the auxiliary task, diluting the global optimization signal.
-A balanced weight (e.g., $\lambda=1.0$) proves most effective, enabling the model to synergize global optimization with targeted local refinement.
+\textbf{Results.} As shown in Table~\ref{tab:different_loss_weight}, $\lambda=1.0$ achieves the best performance.
+When $\lambda$ is too small, such as $\lambda=0.1$, the auxiliary chain signal is overwhelmed by the main chain signal, reducing the method closer to standard GRPO.
+Conversely, when $\lambda$ is too large, such as $\lambda=10.0$, the auxiliary objective dominates optimization and hinders global policy learning.
+These results suggest that a balanced weighting between global policy learning and local corrective updates is important for DEEP-GRPO.